ASteinheiser/react-rpg.com/README.md

 ```

 ## TODO:
+- [ ] allow message on first floor of endless
+- [ ] allow message on first floor of story mode
 ### Expand story mode
 - [ ] better maps for story mode
 - [ ] cohesive story for story mode